-A. All requests for funds shall be accompanied by a line-item description of all expenses.
+- A. All requests for funds shall be accompanied by a line-item description of all expenses.
 No blanket or general allocations shall be made, and allocations shall only be made for concrete and specific costs.
-Any line item exceeding \$200 must be broken down into its specific expenses.

-B. In cases where it is impossible to break down an item in a funding bill that exceeds \$200, the Chair of the Administrative and Financial Committee must meet with a Student Government advisor to discuss the budget before giving approval for the bill's submission.
+All line items must be broken down into specific expenses, to include cost per unit when applicable. - B. In cases where it is impossible to break down an item in a funding bill that exceeds \$200, the Chair of the Administrative and Financial Committee must meet with a Student Government advisor to discuss the budget before giving approval for the bill's submission.